Elliptical Machine: Why won't my elliptical's pedal resistance change?

 If pedal resistance sticks on one setting, the resistance motor could be defective.
 Many elliptical exercisers offer workout programs that vary resistance automatically during the routine.
 If resistance during the uphill climbs on a pre-programmed workout feels the same as the downhill treks, try manually changing the resistance.
 If you can change resistance manually, then you'll need to replace the console.

+If manually changing elliptical resistance is not working, then check the current going from the console to the resistance motor.
 Most elliptical exercisers use battery power to change resistance, so checking for DC voltage going to the resistance motor is safe and easy.
 If batteries power your elliptical's control system, use a multimeter to measure voltage at the resistance motor when you manually adjust resistance on the console.
 Replace the console if it doesn't send voltage to the resistance motor when you manually change resistance.
 Replace the resistance motor if it doesn't run when getting voltage from the console.

 Replace the elliptical resistance motor

 The resistance motor changes the distance of the C-magnet from the flywheel to adjust the pedal resistance.
 If the resistance motor doesn't move when activated, replace it.